vendia/blog/posts/2022-05-17-why-blockchains-have-large-carbon-footprints.md

   - Tim Wagner
 ---

-Part 1 of our 2 part series on Green Blockchain
+Part 1 of our 2 part series on [Green Blockchain ](https://www.vendia.net/blog/green-blockchain-intro).

 # The Table Stakes and Background